 Current Release Total Hash Values: 57,959,940

 Duplicate Hash Values Removed From Hash Sets: Yes

 Important: We have 49,224,926 hash values which are not yet known by the US Government’s NSRL ‘Modern’ Dataset (Version 2023.09.1 released September 2023).

 The attached zip file(s) represents one VERY large and single file containing all file hash values we have gathered since 2003 which are known to be safe, trusted, known-good and non-threatening.
 More specifically, from the following grouped hash sets found within this website:

 – All operating system versions (698) (Details Here)

 – All MS Windows and Mac app store software

-– All simulated “Gold Disks” containing MS Windows and MacOS operating systems with common software installations (office suites, Internet browsers, etc).
+– All simulated “Gold Disks” containing MS Windows operating systems with common software installations (office suites, Internet browsers, etc).

 – Duplicate hash values were also removed intentionally from each grouped hash set for purposes of expediting computer forensic examinations, computer security and/or computer file analysis.